Lambdaspire/Lambdaspire-Swift-DependencyResolution/README.md

 The `DependencyResolutionScope` protocol defines means to resolve dependencies and to create a new scope.

-The `Container` type conforms to this protocol.
+The `DependencyResolver` protocol extends this protocol, and therefore the `Container` type conforms to it.

 Dependencies registered as `scoped` act as singletons within that scope.